router-protocol/router-chain-docs/docs/omnichain-framework/texchange/architecture.md

 4. User signs the transaction
 5. Testnet tokens (mMatic) are deducted from the user's account
 6. mMatic gets locked on Mumbai Polygon chain
-7. A message is sent from the Mumbai Polygon chain via the Router's Omnichain Framework to Router chain with the amount of tokens which were locked
+7. A message is sent from the Mumbai Polygon chain via the Router's Omnichain Framework to Router Chain with the amount of tokens which were locked
-8. On Router chain the inbound messages from Mumbai Polygon chain is received.
+8. On Router Chain the inbound messages from Mumbai Polygon chain is received.
 Same amount of wrapped mMatic is minted and then the DEX is utilized to convert the wmMatic to wUSDC
-9. The middleware contract on Router chain then burns these wUSDC and creates an outbound request to unlock these tokens on the destination (Mainnet) chain
+9. The middleware contract on Router Chain then burns these wUSDC and creates an outbound request to unlock these tokens on the destination (Mainnet) chain
 10. The message is received by the contract on Mainnet chain and it unlocks the required amount of USDC to the user's address

 ![image](https://user-images.githubusercontent.com/21297284/216024085-6f567523-1adf-4aac-be9d-e632707590aa.png)